Pharmacologic: selective serotonin/norepinephrine reuptake inhibitors

 Inform physician if patient demonstrates other mood changes such as anxiety, nervousness, restlessness, or other signs of increased mania.

 When used to treat fibromyalgia, diabetic neuropathy, or other chronic pain syndromes, assess pain levels periodically to help document drug efficacy.

 Assess levels of drowsiness and dizziness (See Appendix C), especially in older adults.
 Determine if these side effects might impair gait, balance, and other functional activities.

 Assess BP and compare to normal values (See Appendix F).
 Report a sustained increase in BP (hypertension).

 Monitor signs of low sodium levels (hyponatremia), including headache, confusion, lethargy, irritability, decreased consciousness, and neuromuscular abnormalities (muscle weakness and cramps).
-Report severe or prolonged signs to the ...
+Report ...